top of page

 Eat Seasonally this Fall (Autumn)

-Autumn is a wonderful time to enjoy the richness of seasonal plant-based foods.
+Fall food is terrific.
+It's a great time to enjoy the richness of harvested plant-based foods.
 Foods that are in season put us more in tune with the world around us.
 This seasonal produce guide suggests some of the most popular in-season produce.
 But there are many other vegetables and fruits in season.
 Why not pop down to your local growers market and see what's in season?

 By incorporating these top 10 fruits and vegetables into your diet, you can enjoy the flavours of fall season fruits and vegetables while benefiting from the nutritional goodness they offer.
 Whether you’re roasting, baking, or blending, these autumnal ingredients are sure to bring warmth and nourishment to your table.